pocomane/brewed-in-the-apocalypse/bita.md

 action.
 However the protagonists may influence the outcome if the following moves are triggered.

-__Help a NPC__ - When you help a NPC to accomplish an action, and you have to roll:
+__Help a NPC__ - When you, a protagonist, help a NPC to accomplish an action, and you have to roll:

 - On success, the NPC is successful.
 - On failure, the NPC fails.
 Only one character can help a NPC, but other may help or hinder you.

-__Hinder a NPC__ - When you hinder a NPC to accomplish an action, you have to roll:
+__Hinder a NPC__ - When you, a protagonist, hinder a NPC to accomplish an action, you have to roll:

 - On success, the NPC fails.
 - On failure, the NPC is successful.
 Only one character can hinder a NPC, but